particle-iot/docs/firmware/firmware.md

 // Print the day for the current time Serial.print(Time.day());

-// Print the minute for the given time, in this case: 21 Serial.print(Time.day(1400647897));
+// Print the day for the given time, in this case: 21 Serial.print(Time.day(1400647897));
 ```